NightwindDev/Tweak-Tutorial/p11_subclassWrapper.md

 * Haha don't worry, things will always be explained the best we can in this tutorial.

-1. We begin importing the `Tweak.h` file were we placed all the necessary interfaces so we can hook properly and be friends with the compiler.
+1. We begin importing the `Tweak.h` file where we placed all the necessary interfaces so we can hook properly and be friends with the compiler.

-2. We override the `- (id)init;` method, this method is an already *exiting* method in `UIView` classes, so it'll be called automatically by UIKit once our class gets instantiated.
+2. We override the `- (id)init;` method, which is an already *existing* method in `UIView` classes, so it'll be called automatically by UIKit once our class gets instantiated.

 3. Remember how I mentioned earlier how we shouldn't pollute UIKit classes' existing methods?
 We'll put that into practice right away.
-We create a new method of type `void` which returns nothing, we just need to implement our view there.
-Notice how we specify the `%new` directive before implementing it, we *have* to let Logos know this will be a new method we want to add to the class, (in a nutshell, it'll also add it at runtime).
+We create a new method of type `void` which returns nothing called `setupViews`, we just need to implement our view there.
+Notice how we specify the `%new` directive before implementing it, we *have* to let Logos know this will be a new method we want to add to the class, (in a nutshell, it'll also be added at runtime).
 Otherwise your code there will never work, and if you try to call it, your tweak will crash.

 4. It makes sense that we would want our blur view to cover the whole screen.
 An easy & effective way of doing this is with AutoLayout.
 So we tell UIKit we don't want the view to create an autoresizing mask automatically, we'll implement the constraints ourselves for better control, so we have to override the `translatesAutoresizingMaskIntoConstraints` property to false, aka `NO` in a more friendly Objective-C way.